 Cooking brown rice has taught me some great lessons.
 Growing up, we were a white rice family.
 Those little bags of Uncle Ben's (racism in advertising, btw) went KER-PLUNK! into the boiling pot of water and minute later...voila!
 White rice served beside the entree of the evening.
 Usually chicken.

-There was no rinsing, soaking and cooking rice from scratch where I grew up.
+I learned a bit more about how to cook rice as I became a health coach.
+But, yeah, there was no rinsing, soaking and cooking rice from scratch where I grew up.
 There was NO TIME!

 That's what I was taught, anyway.
 Was there time?
 Maybe.
 Probably.

 Over the past two years, I have taken to cooking rice by myself.
 No box.
 No plastic bag inside a box.
 No refined white rice in a plastic bag inside a box.